 Ocular cancers are rare, but they affect thousands of children and adults in the U.S. each year.
 The main tumors are retinoblastoma, which accounts for 4 percent of pediatric cancer cases, and ocular melanoma, the most common primary ocular cancer in adults.

-Dr. Demirci partners with faculty at Kellogg and the U-M Comprehensive Cancer Center to ensure patients receive top-tier care.
+Dr. Demirci partners with faculty at Kellogg and the U-M Rogel Cancer Center to ensure patients receive top-tier care.
 He also has built a robust and diverse research program with colleagues across campus as well as nationally and internationally.
 Projects include an innovative imaging system for eye tumors, targeted approaches to treating intraocular tumors with few side effects and development of a mobile phone application that helps in the early detection of eye cancers in children.

 “This professorship will enable our ocular oncology program to grow and thrive, with the goal of helping patients in Michigan and around the world through research and education,” Dr. Demirci said.